JetBrains-Research/KotlinMemoryModelResearch/design/atomicity.md

-In safe languages, like Java, publication of a reference to some object, even through a data race, should guarantee that another thread, reading this reference, should observe the object to be in some well-defined state.
+In safe languages, like Java, publication of a reference to some object, even through a data race, should guarantee that another thread, reading this reference, observes the object to be in some well-defined state.
 Without additional efforts from the compiler and language runtime, the reading thread can observe the object in uninitialized state, and even read some "garbage" value in place of one of the